 Securitas is exposed to various types of risks in its daily business.
-When providing security services, Securitas manages not only its own risks, but also risks on behalf of its customers.
+When providing security services, Securitas manages not only its own risks, but also risks on behalf of its clients.
 Minimizing the risk of a loss occurring, and thereby protecting our stakeholders, is an important objective.
 Securitas’ risks have been classified into three main categories: contract and acquisition risks, operational assignment risks and financial risks.
-The categories are based on the natural flow of the business – entering into a contract, execution of the assignment and the financial result.
+The categories are based on the natural flow of our business – entering into a contract, execution of the assignment and the financial result.
 Similar risk categories are also relevant for acquisitions, but are then classified as acquisition risks,operational integration risks and financial integration risks.

 The contract risks (and acquisition risks) category includes the risks related to entering into a client contract and the risks related to the acquisition of a new business.

 The Operational assignment risks (and operational integration risks) category includes risks that are associated with our daily operations and the services we provide to our clients.
 This category also covers all risks related to the infrastructure necessary for running the business.
 Examples are assignment execution risks, sustainability risks, such as Securitas' Values and Ethics compliance and health and safety risks, and operational risks, such as IT failure, business continuity, information security and data protection, employee attraction and retention and more.

 The Financial risks (and financial integration risks) category includes risks related to financial reporting, as well as financial risks related to external financing needs and currency exposure.
 To allow the divisions, countries and regions to focus fully on their operations, the management of certain risks (such as financing and currency) is centralized to the Group Treasury Centre, to the greatest possible extent.
 Other examples within this category are fraud and error risk, management estimates assumptions risk, credit and cash flow risk and regulatory reporting risk.